anandawln/Data-Warehousing-ETL-Pipeline-IDX-Partners/README.md

-# Build Data Warehouse and Optimize ETL Process using Talend and SQL Server DB
+# Build Data Warehouse and Optimize ETL Process using Talend and Microsoft SQL Server DB